-As part of a homeowners association, your property-related activities are governed by the CC&Rs.
-These covenants, conditions and restrictions generally serve to preserve and enhance your property value by putting rules and standards in place for all residents to follow within that subdivision.
+As part of a homeowners association, your property-related activities are governed by the covenants, conditions and restrictions.
+CC&Rs generally serve to preserve and enhance your property value by putting rules and standards in place for all residents to follow within that subdivision.

-Ultimately, CC&Rs are legally binding documents that all homeowners should become familiar and ready to comply with.
-However, there may be times where your rights as a homeowner are being infringed and it is appropriate to file a complaint against your homeowner’s association.
+Ultimately, the question that most people want to know is are CC&Rs legally binding?
+CC&Rs are legally binding documents that all homeowners should become familiar and ready to comply with.
+However, there may be times where your rights as a homeowner are being infringed and it is appropriate to file a complaint against your homeowner association.

 If your HOA is preventing you from exercising your rights as a homeowner, discriminating against you or otherwise acting arbitrarily against you, you may want to consider taking action.
-But before you make a claim in court in Nevada, it is important to speak to a lawyer with experience in handling HOA disputes to make sure you navigate properly.
+Start by hiring an HOA attorney.
+Before you make a claim in court in Nevada, it’s important to speak to a lawyer with experience in handling HOA disputes to make sure you navigate properly.

-If you have issue with some of the rules and restrictions detailed in your CC&Rs, here are six factors to keep in mind:
+If you have issues with some of the rules and restrictions detailed in your CC&Rs, here are six factors to keep in mind:

 - Become familiar with the Bylaws of the Association.
 Here you can understand the voting rights of the members and what actions of the Association, such as creating rules, can be done without a vote of the members.

 - CC&Rs have held up in court as legally binding documents, unless a provision violates the law.
-If you violate your CC&Rs, expensive fines may be levied against you, or the HOA board can impose a lien on your home.
+If you violate CC&Rs in Reno, expensive fines may be levied against you or the HOA board can impose a lien on your home.